Cosi Film Review

 Open your mind and your heart as you watch this film.
-The problems and the ways these interesting characters portray and deal with each situation will warm you to the core.
+The character issues and how these portrayals deal with each situation will warm you to the core.
 I dare you to watch this and then walk away without a greater sense of worth.

 Because I'm interested! =)

 Do you watch many foreign films?
 This can mean ones in other languages such as Japanese or just ones that were shot and produced in the UK.
 Anything other than from the U.S.See results without voting

 Lewis, played by Ben Mendelsohn, is having trouble getting his career started.
 In the opening scene, he is finally offered a job at a mental institution, where it seems the other applicants were less than satisfactory to the board.
 Lewis's part here is to help the rehabilitation process at the institution by having the mentally ill patients participate in the arts--in this case, put on a play.

 Ben quickly learns that keeping control of these kooky characters is going to be much more difficult than he anticipated.